ceo-py/Ipizza/ReadMe.md

 7. Access the admin panel at http://localhost:8000/admin/ and use the superuser credentials to log in.

 8. Begin managing the pizza menu and ingredients via the admin panel.

-## Contribution

-Contributions to the project are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](link-to-license-file) file for details.